haukex/raspinotes/Cloning.md

 focusing on how to do these things more efficiently, copying only those parts of the partitions holding the data.

+- If you have the overlay filesystem enabled, I suggest disabling it before pulling the images, just to make later configuration easier.

+- If you flashed the SD card with the RPi Imager, then do the following on the RPi to prevent `cloud-init` from modifying the system configuration on the clones.
+  - `sudo apt purge -y cloud-init && sudo apt autoremove -y`
+  - `sudo rm -rvf /etc/cloud/ /var/lib/cloud/ /boot/firmware/{user-data,network-config}`

+In the following, replace `/dev/sdX` with the source SD card's device name.

 - Partition table:
   - Dump the table via: `sudo sfdisk -d /dev/sdX | tee part_table`
   - To prevent conflicts, remove unique identifiers via: